Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 ---
 # User Inactivity Detection and Handling

-The _Inactivity detection and handling_ feature allows you to set up automated responses or actions when a user is inactive for a specified period of time during a conversation with a virtual agent.
-This feature helps ensure that human agent's resources are being used efficiently and that users receive timely assistance.
+The _Inactivity detection and handling_ feature allows you to detect inactivity of end users during handovers and allows you to handle this inactivity by auto-closing the handover, configuring automated responses or trigger further actions.
+This feature helps to ensure that human agent's resources are being used more efficiently.

 Configuring several nodes is required to use The Inactivity detection and handling feature: